babulal107/go-k8s-sample-app/README.md

 ```

 ## 1. Pod:
-  Pod is a specification of how to run container.
+  Pod is a specification of how to run the container.

 Create Pod:
 Minikube, you need to load the image into its internal Docker environment: